csexton/codeography.com/captured/help.markdown

 By default OS X will take a screen shot when you press the keyboard shortcut ⌘⇧4, and normally captured will upload those screen shots.
 However, Captured also introduces a ⌘⇧5 option that will skip the desktop and just upload the image directly.

-Captured can be donfigured to only respond to the
+Captured can be configured to only respond to the